US warns Syria over suspected chemical weapons attack | DW | 22.05.2019

 Washington has told Syria that it will "respond quickly and appropriately" to any chemical weapons use.
 The threat comes as a fragile ceasefire in rebel-held Idlib risks unraveling.

-The United States continues to see signs the Syrian government may use chemical weapons, including a possible chlorine attack in northwest Syria on Sunday, the State Department said Tuesday.
+The United States continues to see signs the Syrian government may be using chemical weapons, including a possible chlorine attack in northwest Syria on Sunday, the State Department said Tuesday.

 Read more: Hunting Bashar Assad's henchmen in Syria